liesnikov/extensible-elaborator/paper/main.md

                   }
 ```

+Where `pre` and `suc` fields of the plugin interface point out before or after, respectively, which other plugin currently defined one is supposed to run.
 At the time of running the compiler, these preferences are loaded into a big pre-order relation for all the plugins, which is then linearised and used to guide the solving procedure.

 ## Unification ##

-We implement a system that is close to the system described by @abelHigherOrderDynamicPattern2011 with the exception that every function call in the simplification procedure is now a raised constraint.
+We implement a system close to the one described by @abelHigherOrderDynamicPattern2011 with the exception that every function call in the simplification procedure is now a raised constraint and every simplification rule is a separate solver.
 For example, the "decomposition of functions" [@abelHigherOrderDynamicPattern2011, fig. 2] rule is translated to the following implementation:

 ```haskell